 Sharon said: “There’s nothing quite as inspiring as a live performance, and classical music delves into all the big questions around art and life and creativity.
 We want young people to believe that access to the arts and live musical experiences are open to everyone, regardless of background.
 In the same way you can walk into a gallery or museum for free, we want the same opportunity to be available with music, allowing young people the opportunity to try out a live classical performance for themselves.
 We hope that attending one of our Spring Series chamber concerts might be the first step on the journey to attending lots of free events throughout the Festival year.”

 Further events and initiatives will be announced throughout the year.
-If the pilot year is a success, it will develop into a three-year project.
+If the pilot year is a success, we hope to develop further funding streams to support the project in the future.

 For more information please visit our website http://www.harrogateinternationalfestivals.com or call 01423 562 303.